Deep Convolutional Autoencoder for Assessment of Drive-Cycle Anomalies in Connected Vehicle Sensor Data: Contributions

 \section{Contributions}

 This paper describes work performed as part of an ongoing project advised by Dr.~Timothy Havens with funding provided by Ford Motor Company.
 Initial development of the code and architecture was completed by Dr.~Eisa Hedayati.
 Domain knowledge on the drive cycle data was provided by Ford Motor Company engineers.
-Supplemental experimentation including evaluation and testing of the autoencoder with additional data sets, testing of the drive-cycle data sets on other models, and relevant background was completed by Anthony Geglio.
+Supplemental experimentation including evaluation and testing of the autoencoder with additional data sets, testing of the drive-cycle data sets on other models, and review of related work was completed by Mr.~Anthony Geglio.